b13/t3ext-dam_falmigration/Documentation/UserManual/Index.rst

 Please see the :ref:`Command Reference` for an explanation of the commands.

-In general you will want to execute the commands 'migratedamrecords' and 'migratemetadata' first.
+In general you will want to execute the commands 'migratedamrecords' and 'migratedammetadata' first.
 After that you may wish to migrate the tx_dam_mm_ref table to sys_file_reference by running the 'migraterelations' command.